ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_python/_review.md

             - "Never"
         correct_answer: 3
         explanation: >
-            By default, pip builds the Python package from sources, when there is no a platform-specific wheel available
+            By default, pip builds a Python package from sources, when there is no platform-specific wheel available

 # ================================================================================
 #       FIXED, DO NOT MODIFY